keralex/Kerlis-Portfolio-New/replit.md

 ## Deployment Strategy

-The application is configured for deployment on Replit with the following setup:
+The application is configured for deployment on Replit as a React-only frontend:

-1. **Development**: `npm run dev` - Runs both frontend and backend in development mode
+1. **Development**: `vite --host 0.0.0.0 --port 5173` - Runs only the Vite development server
-2. **Build**: `npm run build` - Builds the frontend with Vite and bundles the backend with ESBuild
+2. **Build**: `vite build` - Builds the React application for production
-3. **Production**: `npm start` - Serves the built application
+3. **Production**: `vite preview` - Serves the built static files
-4. **Database**: Uses Neon Database (PostgreSQL) with connection via environment variables
+4. **Static Assets**: CV and other files served from the public directory

 ### Environment Configuration
-- **DATABASE_URL**: PostgreSQL connection string for production database
 - **NODE_ENV**: Environment flag for development/production modes
 - **REPL_ID**: Replit-specific environment variable for development features